robang74/roberto-a-foglietta/299-such-a-man-of-common-sense.md

 ### Who is the target reader

 Not all the documents are written for everybody.
-This document is going to argument about **finance** – *check an etymologically wise dictionary before giving for assessed the meaning of that word, please* – and for who matters reasoning in a rational and reality-functioning way.
+This document is going to argument about **finance** – *check an etymologically wise dictionary before giving for assessed the meaning of that word, please* – and for who matters, reasoning in a rational and reality-functioning way.

 The starting point is some declaration of a supposedly anti-system candidate for Canadian presidency which is sponsored by the suggestion that he can fix a broken system at its fundamentals using common sense.